vietnam-devs/coolstore-microservices/README.md

 # Cool Store Microservice Demo

-CoolStore is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS, NATS and more running on Kubernetes
+CoolStore is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS and more running on Kubernetes

 It demonstrates how to wire up small microservices into a larger application using microservice architectural principals.